apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ```shell script
 twine upload -r pypitest ${AIRFLOW_REPO_ROOT}/dist/*
 ```

+If you see
+> WARNING  Error during upload.
+Retry with the --verbose option for more details.
+ERROR   HTTPError: 403 Forbidden from https://test.pypi.org/legacy/
+     The user [user_name] isn't allowed to upload to project [provider_name]

+It means that you don't have permission to upload providers.
+Please ask one of the Admins to grant you permissions on the packages you wish to release.

 * Verify that the test packages look good by downloading it and installing them into a virtual environment.
 Twine prints the package links as output - separately for each package.